TWO years SEVEN months old + TWO months old

 Learning how to be selfish was a milestone within my motherhood, which even the word alone sounds scary as a mom, because daring to take care of your needs before exhausting all energy on your children, must mean you don’t love them enough.

-I’ve already said something similar to you before, but when my needs are met, I’m able to take better care of my babies–when I’m replenished and full, I am capable of watering my flowers and guiding their growth.
+When my needs are met, I’m able to take better care of my babies–when I’m replenished and full, I am capable of watering my flowers and guiding their growth, all while remaining in love with myself, knowing I need nourishment, too.

 It seems simple enough, but with Everett, why was it so hard to make it to the shower?
 Why was it so hard to leave the house alone and without guilt?

 Jessie got married two weeks ago in Maryland.
-It was the event I’ve been anticipating since January, and the day truly unfolded with ease and perfection for my most deserving friend.
+It was the event I’ve been anticipating since January, and the day truly unfolded with perfection for my most deserving friend.

-For the entire wedding night, I wore Marion in the moby wrap, which sadly covered from my waist up, the beautiful Anthropologie jumpsuit I treated myself to for the big day.
-But she slept like a cacooned caterpillar and never cried.
+For the entire wedding night, I wore Marion in the Moby wrap, which sadly covered from my waist up, the beautiful Anthropologie jumpsuit I treated myself to for the big day.
+But she slept like a pouched kangaroo and never cried.
 The only sound she made was a little burp when Jessie and Justin were exchanging their vows.

 People would come up and gently shout over the music and into my ear, “I want to be a mom like you when I have kids!”
 And something within me pridefully swelled with each drunken comment, as if I was somehow an example to my friends and the friends of strangers, that you can still keep yourself when you have a child.

-At Everett’s first appointment, I would’ve cried seeing those other mothers, thinking that I was permanetly crippled and incapable because I wouldn’t have your help or guidance or support.
-But this time around, I felt like a straight boss.
+At Everett’s first appointment, I would’ve cried seeing those other mothers, thinking that I was permanently crippled and incapable because I wouldn’t have your help or guidance or support.
+But this time around, I felt like a straight boss, simply because I chose to.

-During my exam, Everett was occupied in his stroller, eating a packed mini pizza, and I had Marion wrapped to me in her moby, while I laid on my back and got my vagina checked and cleared.
+During my exam, Everett was occupied in his stroller, eating a packed mini pizza, and I had Marion in the Moby (surprise), while I laid on my back and got my vagina checked and cleared.
 The whole scenario caught me affirming in my mind over and over: I am an awesome mother.

 The way we speak to ourselves matters–it’s just a point of making positive talk a habit and having the audacity to believe the things you tell yourself.
 For so long, I was scared to mentally affirm I was beautiful because what if I really wasn’t?
 What if no one else believed I was?
 But that truth is up to no one but me.
 And whether or not I believe I’m a good mom is up to no one but me.

-When Chris and I began looking at land this past summer, I’d see 2:17 on the clock, on a regular basis.
-I couldn’t understand what it meant for weeks, until I realized that the “pretend” check’s referencing number was 217.
+When Chris and I began looking at land this past summer, I started seeing see 2:17 on the clock, on a regular basis.
+I couldn’t understand what it meant for weeks, until I realized that the check’s referencing number was 217.
 So from then on, I truly believed this money was coming one way or another.
 I truly believed the land was coming, just not in the way that it all recently came to be.

 A few months before Marion was born, we found another wooded lot for sale.
-It’s almost five acres and on top of a hill, two critera that met my desires with perfection.
+It’s almost five acres and it’s on top of a hill, two criteria that met my desires with perfection.
 Each time we visited the land, I could picture where our house would be.
-I pictured Clifford laying on our porch and the way I’d call the kids in for dinner after they’d been playing outside and under the trees.
+I pictured Clifford prancing free in his terrier ways, and the way I’d call the kids in for dinner after they’d been playing outside and under the trees.

 He secured an interview in New York City for Amazon Web Services.
-I was surprised, because we’ve been comfortable financially and he loves his current job at Carnegie Mellon.
+I was surprised he had searched for change, because we’ve been comfortable financially and he loves his current job at Carnegie Mellon.

-One day after the interview, he was offered a position, and because of his constant desire to move forward with his work and the ability to provide, that vision check is real.
+One day after the interview, he was offered a position, and because of his constant drive to move forward with his work and the ability to provide, that vision check is real.
 Our land is real.
 Our house is real.
-Our dreams are real.

-Literally, everything has come together, just as I told myself it would.
+Literally, everything has come together, just as I tried so hard to believe throughout these conversations with you.

 Now that I have a daughter, I can only hope she will one day love me as much as I love you.
 That when I travel onward, she will think of me as often as I think of you, and she’ll carry within and throughout her, every ounce of my spirit, as she constantly holds me both in her mind and heart.